 and withdrew from his accounts.
 In the period December 2021 to January 2022, deposited an average of \$390,370.00 per month across both accounts, which was approximately 56% higher than the monthly average across both accounts for the period January 2021 to February 2022 as a whole.
 In the period January 2021 to February 2022, withdrew an average of \$201,679.21 per month across both accounts.
-In the period December 2021 to January 2022, withdrew an average of \$369,250.00 per month across both accounts, which was approximately 83% higher than the monthly average across both accounts for the period language 2021 to February 2022 as a whole.
-January 2021 to February 2022 as a whole.
+In the period December 2021 to January 2022, withdrew an average of \$369,250.00 per month across both accounts, which was approximately 83% higher than the monthly average across both accounts for the period January 2021 to February 2022 as a whole.
 A pattern of large amounts of money being regularly moved or "cycled" into and out of a betting account on an ongoing basis is not consistent with the transactional activity of an average gambler and involves heightened ML/TF Risk.
-The amounts of money being deposited and withdrawn by were materially above average total annual deposits and withdrawals for Entain's customers in the Relevant Period: see Schedule A above.
-F: dates on and from which F1 16 December 2018 Particulars: • See paragraph 433 above. monitoring failures existed and F2 16 December 2018 Particulars: • See Row G below, especially Rows G1-G8. contraventions of s 36 occurred F3 27 August 2019 Particulars: • See Row G below, especially Rows G9-G15.
-G: list of particular monitoring failures G1 At no time during the Relevant Period did Entain undertake measures that were appropriate to the combination of matters indicative of high ML/TF Risk that existed in relation to and the provision of Particulars: • The matters indicative of high ML/TF Risk that existed in relation to and the provision of designated services to including the combinations of matters that existed at particular points in time, are pleaded in designated services to Row E above.
-Particulars: Entain knew or ought to have known that was an Affiliate Customer of from about 19 May 2019 when he became an Affiliate Customer in respect of the First Account (Ladbrokes). • Entain noted that was an Affiliate Customer of ("links to "") by no later than 13 June 2019, when the matter was mentioned in due diligence records (the very first due diligence record created in respect of "").
-The fact that had "links to "" was one of the reasons that Entain increased ML/TF Risk rating from "Unrated" to "Medium" on 13 June 2019.
-G2 Without limiting Row G1 , at no time from May 2019 did Entain appropriately consider, mitigate and manage the ML/TF risks associated with and the provision of designated services to by virtue of his connection or link to his Affiliate Entain noted that "has links to who we have previously reported on" in the SMR that it gave to the AUSTRAC CEO in relation to on 27 August 2019.
-The fact that was "connected to "was one of the reasons that Entain gave the AUSTRAC CEO an SMR in relation to "on 27 August 2019."
-Entain noted link/connection to in due diligence records made on 19 September 2019 and 11 November 2019. • The fact that was "affiliated with was one of the reasons that Entain increased ML/TF Risk rating from "Medium" to "High" on 11 November 2019.
-Notwithstanding the above, due diligence records do not disclose that any further or any appropriate consideration of link/connection to occurred after 11 November 2019, nor any mitigation or management of the ML/TF Risks associated with this link/connection.
+The amounts of money being deposited and withdrawn by were materially above average total annual deposits and withdrawals for Entain's customers in the F: dates on and F 4 40 December 2010 Relevant Period: see Schedule A above.
+Particulars: from which F1 16 December 2018 See paragraph 433 above. monitoring failures existed F2 16 December 2018 Particulars: and • See Row G below, especially Rows G1-G8 . contraventions F3 27 August 2019 Particulars: of s 36 occurred • See Row G below, especially Rows G9-G15.
+G: list of particular monitoring failures G1 At no time during the Relevant Period did Entain undertake measures that were appropriate to the combination of matters indicative of high ML/TF Risk that existed in relation to Particulars: The matters indicative of high ML/TF Risk that existed in relation to and the provision of designated services to including the combinations of matters that existed at particular points in time, are pleaded in designated services to Row E above.
+Particulars: • Entain knew or ought to have known that was an Affiliate Customer of from about 19 May 2019 when he became an Affiliate Customer in respect of the First Account (Ladbrokes). • Entain noted that was an Affiliate Customer of ("links to """) by no later than 13 June 2019, when the matter was mentioned in """ due diligence records (the very first due diligence record created in respect of """").
+The fact that make had "links to make" a was one of the reasons that Entain increased ML/TF Risk rating from "Unrated" to "Medium" on 13 June 2019.
+G2 Without limiting Row G1 , at no time from May 2019 did Entain appropriately consider, mitigate and manage the ML/TF risks associated with and the provision of designated services to the provision of designated services to the provision of the • Entain noted that Example "has links to Example who we have previously reported on" in the SMR that it gave to the AUSTRAC CEO in relation to Example on 27 August 2019. • The fact that was "connected to was " was one of the reasons that Entain gave the AUSTRAC CEO an SMR in relation to on 27 August 2019.
+Entain noted link/connection to in due diligence records made on 19 September 2019 and 11 November 2019. • The fact that was "affiliated with manual" was one of the reasons that Entain increased ML/TF Risk rating from "Medium" to "High" on 11 November 2019.
+Notwithstanding the above, due diligence records do not disclose that any further or any appropriate consideration of link/connection to consideration of occurred after 11 November 2019, nor any mitigation or management of the ML/TF Risks associated with this link/connection.